 Andrew Horabin is a professional speaker, facilitator, author, comedian and award-winning singer/songwriter.

-Over 22 years, he has worked with big and small businesses, Government departments, local councils, professional associations and NGO’s across Australia and overseas – with groups and audiences totaling hundreds of thousands of people.
+Over 22 years, he has worked with big and small businesses, Government departments, local councils, professional associations and NGO’s across Australia and overseas – with groups and audiences totalling hundreds of thousands of people.
 He has trained state, federal and international police, including undercover officers, surveillance operatives, informant handlers, intel analysts and senior managers of serious crime – working with police from 40 countries.

 Andrew is the author of three books including BULLSHIFT: How to get more honesty and straight talk at work.
 His keynote explores the principles covered in his book.